 An annual event, CFO Roundtable was held in Bloomington.
 Its goal is to link the business leaders of today with the business leaders of tomorrow.

 Two Indiana University alums spoke at one student session.
 The alums are now CFOs of their respective companies: Kevin Sierks of Vera Bradley and Michael Sims of AdvancePierre Foods.
-The discussion was moderated by management professor Dave Steele.

 “The students get a chance to see the Kelley Bloomington buildings, hear the stories of these successful Kelley alumni, and represent the best of Kelley Indy,” said Loren Bumbalough, academic advisor for the Kelley Honors Program and instructor for the honors class attending the event.
 “Students learn about work-life balance and how to develop soft skills through student organizations and involvement.
 They also learn to understand the importance of working for a company you can believe in and grow in.”